SourLemonJuice/ipapi-agent/README.md

 Server listening port.\
 Default: `port = 8080`

+> [!NOTE]
+> Changing the port in container will break the health check.
+Leave this unset/default.

 ### trusted_proxies `string list`

 Controls which IP addresses or CIDRs can use `X-Forwarded-For` or `X-Real-IP`, this should be a reverse proxy.\